canada-ca/open-source-logiciel-libre/en/guides/using-open-source-software.md

 #### Security Assessments

 Although OSS code is auditable, this does not necessarily mean it is secure.
-The quality of the code and the typical response time for patching security-related flaws help indicate the security level of the software.
+The quality of the code and the typical response time for patching security-related flaws help indicate the security maturity level of the software.

-**note:** Should have a process to list all packages and maintain versions.
+As per any software, you should maintain best practices and have a process in place to list all packages in use as well as their version in order to patch them promptly­.

 ## Verify Open Source Software Licence